contentful/contentful-management.rb/README.md

 # Contentful::Management
 [![Gem Version](https://badge.fury.io/rb/contentful-management.svg)](http://badge.fury.io/rb/contentful-management) [![Build Status](https://travis-ci.org/contentful/contentful-management.rb.svg)](https://travis-ci.org/contentful/contentful-management.rb)

+# This Gem does not yet support the full API functionality.

 Ruby client for the Contentful Content Management API.

 Contentful is a content management platform for web applications, mobile apps and connected devices.
 It allows you to create, edit & manage content in the cloud and publish it anywhere via powerful API.
 Contentful offers tools for managing editorial teams and enabling cooperation between organizations.